EdenWise/hjcrc/the-bible.md

 *Note: This is a copy of the Bible that I got online.
 I have zero permissions to distribute this and use it only for personal use.*

-* “ ‘ ’ ” convert to " and ' as pandoc does so already.

 ## Genesis 1---The Beginning

 1 In the beginning God created the heavens and the earth.